TheArjunAgarwal/sem3-notes/agth.typ

   Revenue is $0$ if $v_((1)) < R$, $R$ if $v_((1)) > R; v_((2)) < R$ and $v_((2))$ if $v_((1)), v_((2)) >R$.

-  We need to now compute the distribution of $v_((1))$ and $v_((2))$ ]
+  We need to now compute the distribution of $v_((1))$ and $v_((2))$

+  #todo[Left blank as is an excercise on the assignment.]
+]

 == Revenue Maximizingin Auctions